 Descriptor and Application Handle are services.
 Bundles can listen to

-these events registering a ServiceListener
+these events registering a ServiceListener object with a

 Bundle Context or they can listen to events from the Event Admin, see